 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 Your baby is 27 weeks and is growing fast.
 Their feeding and demands only get higher as you find them waking up several times in the night crying from hunger.
-If you’re wondering what your baby at 27 weeks should be doing then continue reading, here’s everything you need to know:
+If you’re wondering what your baby at 27 weeks should be doing then continue reading, as here’s everything you need to know: